 Summary

 Carmel Market is popular both among locals and tourists.
 You can purchase produce, taste the past and (maybe) the future, and take plenty of photos.
-Thus I would suggest incorporating this market into your itinerary and combine it with nearby POI.
+Thus I suggest incorporating this market into your itinerary and combining it with nearby attractions.

-If you love markets, then check out Markets In Tel Aviv And Jaffa.
-And for additional points of interest nearby, see Tel Aviv-Yafo.
+If you love markets, check out Markets In Tel Aviv And Jaffa.
+And for additional points of interest nearby, see Tel Aviv-Yafo, or browse the interactive map at the beginning of this article.

 Have you ever been to the Carmel Market?
 Tell us in the comments below.